edenartlab/docs/docs/guides/concepts.md

 ### (Optional) Including your own prompts

 Concepts are trained on a set of images and their corresponding prompts.
 By default, the concept trainer tries to produce these prompts for you automatically.
-However, in some cases you may want to prompt your concept in a very specific way, for this, you may optionally upload your own prompts along with the training images, overriding this behavior.
+However, in some cases you may want to prompt your concept in a very specific way.
+For this, you may optionally upload your own prompts along with the training images, overriding this behavior.

 To do this, create a set of text files whose names match the images (e.g. `1.txt` for `1.jpg`, `image2.txt` for `image2.png`, etc) and which contain the prompt you want to use for the corresponding image.